 Your attorney should let you know when he is and isn’t available.
 (My clients know that sometimes a call will get an auto-text back, either saying, “I’m in court right now, will call back,” or “I’m out on my bicycle, will call you later unless it’s an emergency.”

 What are the top reasons investors lose eviction cases?

-In the occasional trial, the court's generally respond to landlords who are both well prepared, and of course whose case doesn’t appear to smell of the “slumlord” problem.
-In general, I can affirmatively say that trials we’ve held, where the landlord came well prepared, in particular with their full file including written and organized work order histories, tend to go better for them.
+In the occasional trial, the court generally responds to landlords who are both well prepared, and of course whose case doesn’t appear to smell of the “slumlord” problem.
+In general, I can affirmatively say that trials we’ve held, where the landlord came well prepared, particularly with their full file including written and organized work order histories, tend to go better for them.

 Even when we get (as our office normally does) a discovery order from the court, we often are surprised at trial by new allegations of failures by the landlord to make certain repairs.
 If landlords come prepared, this isn’t a death knell for their trial.

 What is one thing investors can do to reduce the cost of an eviction?

 Shop around.
 I’ve heard of some attorneys charging way more than others.
 Of course, capitalism is king, and one charges “what the market will bear.”
 Yet, a couple of eviction attorneys demand their clients turn over any collections to the attorney, such as saying, once you turn over the file to me, you are forbidden to collect money.